Beat the Winter Blues: Effective Tips for a Healthier Mind

 Physical Activity Matters:

 Some of us really hate the cold and will avoid going outside at all cost.
 Raise your hand if this is you!
-However, there are other ways to get levels of activity done at your sweet cozy home.
-There was once a smart podcast I listened to (aka: I listen to him all the time) where I heard: It’s not about being motivated it’s about being committed.
+But, there are other ways to get levels of activity done at your sweet cozy home.
+I once listened to a smart podcast.
+(I listen to him all the time) In it, I heard: It’s not about being motivated, it’s about being committed.
 (Max Lugavere; Genius Life) I believe this statement holds a hundred percent of truth.

-If you aren’t comfortable going to a gym or a class, there are an abundance of free online videos that health trainers have made available to you.
+If you aren’t comfortable going to a gym or a class, you have many options.
+Free online videos are available to you.
+Health trainers have made them available.
 Yoga, stretches, cardio boxing, spin and the list goes on….
 I’ve found them on YouTube and I know you can too.
 (Thanks to Google)

 Keeping your body engaged, at least thirty minutes, of high level activity a day raises serotonin levels.
 If you can’t find the time or energy for thirty straight minutes begin with fifteen minute increments.
 As your body adjust you will eventually crave more and longer periods of activity.
 You know why?
 Your brain and body love it!
 (Even if you don’t know it, yet.
 Go ahead… dare you to prove me wrong.
 Let me know after a month 🙃)